Perspective on COVID-19 Home Health Preparations

 - Antivirals and Antiseptics: Again there are many herbs that might be discussed here, but my all time favorite anti-viral and lung-supporting herb is Bee Balm (Monarda fistulosa).
 Prepared as a fresh flower and leaf tincture or an infused honey, it will also provide heat-releasing help for fevers.
 Although you won’t find this plant flowering until summer, you might have Thyme or Oregano growing in your garden and could use them in this same way.
 Licorice, as discussed under demulcents, is a potent anti-viral that also reduces inflammation and moistens tissues.
 Furthermore, there is research demonstrating Licorice’s ability to control viral replication in SARS, a closely related virus to COVID-19 (Cinatl, et al., 2003).
 Creosote (Larrea tridentata) has a long history of use documented in ethnobotanical literature and supported by modern scientific research for the treatment of severe microbial respiratory illnesses including bronchitis and tuberculosis.
 Its aromatic properties and traditional uses among native people of its range support its use as a steam treatment for respiratory ailments.
 The abundant native shrub is already green and vital at this time of year and leafy branches can be collected for this purpose or other preparations.

 - Supplements: If you are not eating as you should, consider taking a multi-vitamin.
 Also keep zinc and vitamin C on hand to support your body’s response to viral illness.
+Preliminary findings also support the use of Vitamin D for reducing severity of COVID symptoms.

 - Reconsider Drying Herbs: Some herbs that we know and love for many respiratory applications such as Yerba Mansa (Anemopsis californica) or Oshá (Ligusticum porteri) may not be the best suited for COVID-19 due to their natural drying effects.
 Some lung conditions are benefited by the drying or moving of excess or stagnant mucus and wetness.
 Since COVID-19 is characterized by a dry cough, other herbs already listed may be better allies.
 If you choose to use these herbs, make sure to combine them with demulcents.